Have you heard of Edwin Gordon’s “Music Learning Theory” (MLT)?

 One of the most important things he describes is how we understand and process music by singing in our minds.
 He invented a term to describe this: AUDIATION.
 Audiation is not the same as auditory perception which occurs simultaneously when we receive sound through the ear.
 It’s the cognitive process in which the brain gives meaning to musical sound by capturing the internal logic of the relationships that weave sounds.
 Nor should it be confused with theoretical explanations, which talk about music and have only an intellectual component.
 “Audiation” is to music what thinking is to language.

 He recommends exposing kids (since when they are babies) to different sound patterns: different time signatures and rhythms, and also melodies in the seven modes of the major scale.
 I have seen teachers who have developed methods based on the MLT, stimulate kids with “musical conversations” using different patterns.
 In one of the projects I worked on in Latinamerica, we did musical stimulation sessions with babies and their mothers, and it was magical.
-Babies that didn’t know how to talk yet, would interact musically with the teacher or the mother.
+Babies that didn’t know how to talk yet, would interact musically with the teacher or the parent.

 - I love the idea of audiation.
 It makes total sense to me!